 Type: Lossy compression

-MP3 is the most widely compatible audio format.
-It works on everything – phones, computers, car stereos, smart speakers.
-At 128 kbps, it's acceptable for spoken word.
-For music, use 256-320 kbps for good quality.
+MP3 is the most widely compatible audio format in the world.
+It works on everything – phones, computers, car stereos, smart speakers, and even old MP3 players.
+At 128 kbps, it's acceptable for spoken word and podcasts.
+For music, use 256-320 kbps for good quality that most people can't distinguish from uncompressed audio.

 Pros: